kdreyeroren/revere/README.md

 ### Background

 We had a system in which, when a customer had a problem that requires a bug fix, the customer care associate would take the customer's Zendesk ticket and attach it to a Trello card on a board dedicated to "questions only the engineers can solve."
-That board had several lists: New, In Progress, Fixed, Deployed, etc. This forced both engineers and customer care associates to go back and forth all the time: the CCAs constantly checked which lane the card was in, and if a problem had been fixed they had no way of knowing automatically.
-Additionally, engineers were constantly having to go back to Zendesk and find the account ("school") associated with the ticket so they could troubleshoot.
+That board had several lists: New, In Progress, Fixed, Deployed, etc. This forced both engineers and customer care associates to go back and forth all the time: the CC team constantly checked which lane the card was in, and if a problem had been fixed they had no way of knowing automatically.
+Additionally, engineers were constantly having to go back to Zendesk and find the account associated with the ticket so they could troubleshoot.
 This wasted a lot of time, so I built Revere.

+You'll notice that there are a lot of references to "school" in here - our product was an education platform, so our accounts were all schools with IDs and URLs that pointed to the school in our backend system.
+You can of course use it with whatever type of account details you like; I took out identifying information but you should be able to change "school" to "account" or "user" or anything else.

 ## Installation